-50 ways to market your work outside of social media
+Fifty ways to market your work outside of social media

 Why should you care?

-That’s why, inspired by this post by Amelia Hruby, I've compiled my own list of 50 ways to market your work that'll make your customers actually remember your name and not just your perfectly curated Instagram aesthetic.
+Because the story of Lush shows how cutting back on the mainstream content marketing circus doesn’t mean failure.
+Done carefully, that transition can lead to long-term gains and deeper connections with the people who actually buy from your brand.
+That’s why, inspired by this iconic blog post by Amelia Hruby, I've compiled my own list of ways to market your work outside of social media.
+50 ideas to make the people who buy from you actually remember your name and not just your obsessively curated Instagram profile.

 Just gimme the list